MarcusAllenYoung/NOC-Operations-Simulation/README.md

 ## 🏁 Project Goal

-The project does not end when the network is successfully configured.
-The network becomes a working environment where failures can be introduced, detected through monitoring, investigated, resolved, and documented through a ticketing workflow.
+Once the network is operational and monitored, controlled failures are introduced to simulate support incidents.
+These incidents are detected through monitoring alerts, documented in trouble tickets, investigated, troubleshot, resolved, verified, and closed.

-This allows the project to demonstrate both **building a network and supporting it after deployment.**
+**The goal of this project is to practice the day-to-day work of an entry-level NOC technician at an MSP, not just build a network and consider it finished.**